RicoValdezio/RoR2-ScrapScissors/README.md

 Changelog
 ------------
-1.6.1 - Fixed a bug that was caused by purchased drones and turrets and how Captain's passive works 1.6.0 - Refactored hook registry to allow turrets and drones to give scrap to their owner 1.5.3 - Changed hook to check if player controlled, should prevent odd behaviour with drones/turrets/clones
+1.7.0 - Added compatibility mode for ShareSuite that gives items directly instead of spawning a pickup 1.6.1 - Fixed a bug that was caused by purchased drones and turrets and how Captain's passive works 1.6.0 - Refactored hook registry to allow turrets and drones to give scrap to their owner 1.5.3 - Changed hook to check if player controlled, should prevent odd behaviour with drones/turrets/clones